yandex-research/distill-nf/README.md

-# Distilling the Knowledge from Normalizing Flows
+# Distilling the Knowledge from Conditional Normalizing Flows

-Official implementation of the paper [Distilling the Knowledge from Normalizing Flows](https://openreview.net/forum?id=fEPhiuZS9TV) (ICMLW'2021) by Dmitry Baranchuk, Vladimir Aliev, Artem Babenko.
+Official implementation of the paper [Distilling the Knowledge from Conditional Normalizing Flows](https://openreview.net/forum?id=fEPhiuZS9TV) (ICMLW'2021) by Dmitry Baranchuk, Vladimir Aliev, Artem Babenko.

 ## Overview